writethedocs/www/docs/conf/portland/2025/volunteer.md

 ### Will travel assistance be provided?

 Unfortunately, we cannot offer travel assistance to volunteers.
 We encourage you to apply for the Opportunity Grant.
-Deadline is February 1.
-[Apply here today!](https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/opportunity-grants/)
+[View grant application here!](https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/opportunity-grants/)

 Contact katie@writethedocs.org with any additional questions.